savannakearney/final_project/README.md

 ## Week 1

-This week I wrote out all of my basic HTML for my app, including basic html, adding head, body and meta tags, linking to my style sheets and JavaScript, putting in a map with markers, creating titles, text and a footnote, linking and attributing images, wrapping everything in divs for future JavaScript functions.
+This week I wrote out all of my basic HTML for my app, including basic html, head, body and meta tags, linking to my style sheets and JavaScript, putting in a map with markers, creating titles, text and a footnote, linking and attributing images, wrapping everything in divs for future JavaScript functions.

 This week was challenging because every step took much longer than I originally expected.
 Although I already knew how to do the leaflet map, basic HTML and more, now I know to better plan for the time the JavaScript and CSS will take.